-DPT 758 Physical Therapy Theory And Practice V (2-2-3)Pre-requisites: Physical Therapy Theory And Practice IV.
+DPT 758 Physical Therapy Theory And Practice V (2-2-3)

+Pre-requisites: Physical Therapy Theory And Practice IV.
 Continuation of Physical Therapy Theory And Practice IV with special emphasis on neuromotor interventions.

-DPT 768 Physical Therapy Interactions IV (1-2-2).
+DPT 768 Physical Therapy Interactions IV (1-2-2) .

 Prerequisite: Admission to the Physical Therapy Program or permission of instructor.
 This course develops advanced communication skills and motivational strategies.

-DPT 772 Physical Therapy Management of Complex Conditions III (2-2-3) The third of a seven course sequence that synthesizes aspects of physical therapy related directly to patient care using the Nagi Model of Health status.
+Conditions III (2-2-3) The third of a seven course sequence that synthesizes aspects of physical therapy related directly to patient care using the Nagi Model of Health status.
 Concentrates on multisystem pathology, which may occur following an insult, disabling, injury or illness to the musculoskeletal system.

-DPT 774 Physical Therapy Management of Complex Conditions IV (2-2-3) The fourth of a seven course sequence that synthesizes aspects of physical therapy related directly to patient care using the Nagi Model of Health status.
+Conditions IV (2-2-3) The fourth of a seven course sequence that synthesizes aspects of physical therapy related directly to patient care using the Nagi Model of Health status.
 Concentrates on multisystem pathology, which may occur following an insult, disabling, injury or illness to the musculoskeletal system.